datacarpentry/python-socialsci/_episodes/04-Creating re-usable code.md

 If all of your code is in a single file or notebook this isn't really a problem.

-There are however many (thousands) of useful functions which other people have written and have made available to all python users by creating libraries (also referred to as packages or modules) of functions.
+There are however many (thousands) of useful functions which other people have written and have made available to all Python users by creating libraries (also referred to as packages or modules) of functions.

 You can find out what all of these libraries are and their contents by visiting the main python.org site.

 We need to go through a 2-step process before we can use them in our own programs.

-Step 1.  use the `pip` command which is installed as part of the Python install to fetch the package from the Internet
+Step 1.  use the `pip` command from the commandline. `pip` is installed as part of the Python install and is used to fetch the package from the Internet and install it in your Python configuration.

 ~~~
 pip install <package name>